life-and-dev/church/terms/tithing.md

 In other words, it does not say "pay your tithe tax" or "give carelessly to the poor" and God will bless you.
 The gift must ***honor*** the LORD, which means the sacrifice must make the LORD more important or respected (glorified).

-### Myth: God will curse you if you withold your tithe
+### Myth: God will curse you if you withhold your tithe

 Some Christians frequently quote: